My Blue Ridge Mountain Boy: Critical reception

-The review in the September 20, 1969 issue of Billboard said, "Undoubtedly, this is the best composite album that Miss Dolly Parton has created.
-Her country version of "In the Ghetto" is now on the country singles chart and should provide plenty of LP sales impetus.
-While her "Daddy", "Gypsy, Joe and Me", and "Home for Pete's Sake" are tearjerkers in the traditional vein.
-"Games People Play" is also a strong contender for honors."
+The review in the September 20, 1969 issue of Billboard stated "Undoubtedly, this is the best composite album that Miss Dolly Parton has created.
+Her country version of 'In the Ghetto' is now on the country singles chart and should provide plenty of LP sales impetus.
+While her 'Daddy', 'Gypsy, Joe and Me', and 'Home for Pete's Sake' are tearjerkers in the traditional vein.
+'Games People Play' is also a strong contender for honors."

-Cashbox also published a review of the album, saying, "Dolly Parton effectively changes moods and tempos as she sings her way through this set containing her latest singles in addition to other noteworthy offerings.
-The set includes, besides title track, "In the Ghetto", "Games People Play", "Big Wind", "Daddy", and "We Had All the Good Things Going."
+Cashbox also published a review of the album, stating "Dolly Parton effectively changes moods and tempos as she sings her way through this set containing her latest singles in addition to other noteworthy offerings.
+The set includes, besides title track, 'In the Ghetto', 'Games People Play', 'Big Wind', 'Daddy', and 'We Had All the Good Things Going.'
 Rapid chart action can be expected on this one."

 AllMusic gave the album 3 out of 5 stars.

-On a list of the top 50 Dolly Parton songs, Rolling Stone magazine listed the title track at number 31, and "Evening Shade" at number 23.
+On a list of the top 50 Dolly Parton songs, Rolling Stone listed the title track at number 31, and "Evening Shade" at number 23.